 A classic ski mountain, Mt Sibbald has 1800m vertical from the base to summit.
 Situated up the Macauley River it takes just under 3 hours of 4wd action to get there from Tekapo.
 The initial section of road to Lilybank station is straight forward, but from Lilybank to Macauley Hut it is 4wd country.
-The 4wd section starts with a marked crossing of the Macauley river which is pretty straight forward, but if there has been any rain or moderate snow-melt it would be best in a unimog.
+The 4wd section starts with a marked crossing of the Macauley river which is pretty straight forward, but if there has been any rain or moderate snow-melt it can be tricky.
+In dry conditions the water will be at teh bottom of the doors, in wet conditions it can be over the bonnet or deeper!.
 In spring this river is also popular with jet-boaters, to give you an indication of possible flow.
 If in doubt have a look at the website for Environment Canterbury – http://ecan.govt.nz/services/online-services/monitoring/river-flows/Pages/River-flows-south.aspx Check out the Ahuriri river which is monitored.
-If the flow is around 30 cumecs or below the Macauley should be ok.
+If the flow is around 30 cumecs or below in the Ahuriri, then the Macauley should be ok.

 After the crossing the route is rutted for the initial section, then improves vastly until the last half hour which is riverbed travel, incipient tracks, lots of bumping around and river crossings.
 You will need a low range gearbox and some clearance (read: Landcruiser not RAV 4).
 Try to remember your route in, just in case you are driving out in the dark after skiing

 Macaulay hut is possibly the nicest hut in the NZ back country.
 There is electricity, running water, gas stoves, kitchen utensils, double beds even!.
 Pure luxury.